I’ve read a lot of books and special few have inspired me deeply. Some books have changed, and possibly saved, my life. I want to share them with you.

 - I’ve read the book multiple times because it’s been so helpful.

-- I love it so much, I’ve had it in more than one format (eBook, print, audio, etc.)
+- It’s been so inspiring, I’ve had it in more than one format (eBook, print, audio, etc.)

-- The book is so relevant, I can see myself reading and recommending it 25 years from now.
+- The book’s relevancy leads me to believe I will be reading and recommending it 25 years from now.

-- The book follows the K.I.S.S principle.
-Keep It Super Simple.
-The book does the best job possible of making things understandable.
+- The book follows the K.I.S.S principle (i.e. Keep It Super Simple).
+Basically, it does a great job of making concepts understandable.